garrandall/popular-music-data/tracks/your-unchanging-love-marvin-gaye.md

-Darlin', everybody need somebody, ooo I need you
+Darlin', everybody need somebody, oo I need you
 I know now, nobody really loves me, honey honey honey, the way you do One more thing:
 I've changed, girl, through my life as often as I change my suits Only to learn the only true happiness is being, honey, being loved by you That's why...